vbookshelf/Offline-MedAi-Console/README.md

 ## Example Use Cases

-- An X-ray shows a 'sail sign' in a pediatric patient.
-Please explain the clinical significance of this finding and what the next diagnostic step should be.

 - I'm a midwife.
 A pregnant woman in her third trimester has a headache and blurry vision.
 What questions can I ask that will help me differentiate between tension headache and pre-eclampsia?

 - I'm a GP.
 I need to explain Atrial Fibrillation to a 75 year old patient without using medical jargon.
 Please give me a one paragraph summary.
 The patient doesn't understand English.
 He only speaks Spanish.